zewangnew/BENtbx/README.md

 A new version of the entropy calculation code of the BENtbx ben included here is compiled using gcc 5.4.
 The Windows version was compiled with VS2012.
 To use the code, read the file readme.txt and follow the example provided there and in batch_calc_uBEN.m.
 You can still go to https://cfn.upenn.edu/zewang/BENtbx.php to download the sample data and matlab code. batch_calc_uBEN.m will read the code in par.m to find the data.
 If you meet any problem (especially for Mac machine), please let me know.
+I have provided a docker for calculating BEN.
+You can also provide an ev file to specify which timepoints should be included.
+This option is helpful for task fMRI if you want to calculate BEN for a specific condition only.

 The following is copied from readme.txt.